Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Some notable Wisconsin veteran benefits include:

-• property tax credits
+- Property tax credits

-• education and training programs (including the Wisconsin GI Bill)
+- Education and training programs (including the Wisconsin GI Bill)

-• student grants and reimbursements
+- Student grants and reimbursements

-• dedicated veteran employment services
+- Dedicated veteran employment services

-• special driver license and vehicle plates
+- Special driver’s license and vehicle plates

-• reduced fees for hunting and fishing licenses
+- Reduced fees for hunting and fishing licenses

-• free state park and trails passes
+- Free state park and trail passes

-• veteran outreach programs
+- Veteran outreach programs

-• free rides to medical appointments
+- Free rides to medical appointments

 A veteran’s military branch, career status, disability status, and residence status can affect benefit eligibility.

 The Wisconsin Department of Veterans Affairs (WDVA) administers many of the Wisconsin veteran benefits and programs in Wisconsin.
-This is a great place to learn about those benefits or get help with claims and applications.

 Open the WDVA Tool-Kit for fact sheets, forms, and other informative materials—and read on for our ultimate guide to the best Wisconsin veteran benefits and programs!